Woman to Woman (Keyshia Cole album): Commercial performance

 In the United Kingdom, Woman to Woman debuted at number 27 on the UK R&B Albums chart and number 87 on the UK Digital Albums chart, marking Cole's first entry on any UK chart since Just like You debuted on both these component charts and the main chart in October 2007.
-In South Korea, Woman to Woman peaked at number 85 on the South Korean Albums chart.
+In South Korea, Woman to Woman peaked at number 85 on the South Korean International Albums chart.